strategineer/personal-website/content/blog/2025-01-23/index.md

 Despite providing ample classic dungeon crawling puzzles and combat encounters, the Maze of the Blue Medusa refuses to play any of it straight --- every room, every NPC and every puzzle will be a little surreal, a little absurdist, a little mythical, a little weird and that's what got me interested in the Maze of the Blue Medusa in the first place.

-It didn't dissapoint.
+It didn't disappoint.
 You can expect players to encounter psychic pigs, laughing liches, book-worms, robotic peacock butlers, cannibal critics (they eat artists), I could go on.

 As long as your players are open-minded enough to play in an off-beat fantasy setting then the Maze of the Blue Medusa will provide that in spades.